A curly Case Study with Wellster Healthtech Group

 Wellster Healthtech Group operates a portfolio of brands tackling categories most people won't discuss over dinner: GLP-1 weight-loss therapy (GoLighter), men's sexual health (GoSpring), women's health (MySummer), and more.

-Wellster has long understood something the rest of digital health is still catching up on: in markets where competitive pressure keeps rising and the customer is, by definition, vulnerable, the companies that win are the ones closest to their patients.
-Continuous, deep customer research isn't a quarterly luxury — it's a competitive moat.
+Wellster has long understood something the rest of digital health is still catching up on: where patients are, by definition, vulnerable, the companies that serve them best are the ones that understand their patients' care experience most deeply.
+Continuous, in-depth patient research isn't a quarterly luxury — it's central to high-quality, patient-centred care.

 The problem wasn't ambition.
 It was tooling.

-Traditional qualitative research is too slow and too small to keep up with a multi-brand digital health roadmap.
+Traditional qualitative research is too slow and too small to keep up with a multi-brand digital health portfolio.
 Surveys give you what people click, not what they feel.
-And the new generation of "qual-at-scale" platforms — most of them US-based, most of them enterprise-priced — were built for Fortune 500 marketing teams, not for fast-moving European health brands that want to run ten focused studies a year, not one giant one.
+And the new generation of "qual-at-scale" platforms — most of them US-based, most of them enterprise-priced — were built for Fortune 500 enterprises, not for fast-moving European health brands that want to run ten focused studies a year, not one giant one.

 Wellster knew what they wanted to do.
 They needed a tool that let them actually do it.